zlypher/zlypher.github.io/data/posts/getting-started-with-svg-sprites.md

 categories: SVG Web Getting_Started
 ---

 Modern websites have a lot of icons scattered around.
 A solid technique to implement those icons are SVG sprites.
 As it turns out, it's pretty easy to start using them.
-If you can't or don't want to use SVGs, an alternative are icon fonts like [Glyphicons from Bootstrap](https://getbootstrap.com/components/#glyphicons){:target="_blank" rel="noopener noreferrer"} or [Font Awesome](http://fontawesome.io/){:target="_blank" rel="noopener noreferrer"}.
+If you can't or don't want to use SVGs, an alternative are icon fonts like [Glyphicons from Bootstrap](https://getbootstrap.com/components/#glyphicons) or [Font Awesome](http://fontawesome.io/).

 There are already a lot of solid and good guides in mastering SVG sprites, so this post will focus on the bare essentials to get started.
 If you are in a hurry, you can skipt straight to the [results](#result).